 Nobu Nitta-Mack ‘24, who identifies as Catholic, regularly attends Sunday Mass at St. Agnes Catholic Church.
 “Religion is the foundation of my life,” he said.
 “Following Jesus is the foundation of my life.
 But when religion comes up [at school], it feels disrespected.”

-Dean Equity, Inclusion & Belonging Jason Ernest Feldman emphasized that Urban’s goal is for every student to feel accepted.
+Dean of Equity, Inclusion & Belonging Jason Ernest Feldman emphasized that Urban’s goal is for every student to feel accepted.
 “We want [an environment where] everyone can come to Urban and be who they are.
 Affinity spaces, MultiCulti, and focus groups … will be a big part of figuring out how to make folks feel more comfortable [with expressing religious beliefs] going forward.”

 Feldman brought up the importance of understanding Urban within the context of San Francisco.
 “San Francisco is definitely less religious than [somewhere like] Massachusetts, where I grew up.
 Whether it’s a California thing or an Urban thing, I don’t see as many expressions of religious identity as I’ve seen in other places.”